fanbomeng97/HoloRepository-Website/src/data/connector.md

     <img src="https://media.githubusercontent.com/media/nbckr/HoloRepository-HoloLens/dev/HoloRepositoryDemoApplication/Images/DemoScene.png" width="40%">
 </p>

-This package also provided some demo scene to guide the developer how to use this package, which you can find [here](../HoloRepositoryDemoApplication/Assets/HoloStorageConnector/Demo).
+This package also provided some demo scene to guide the developer how to use this package.
 You could follow the StorageConnectorDemo scene and demo script to learn the basic usage of the HoloStorageConnector package.
 There is also a prefab scene to demostrate how to use the prefabs, feel free to explore.

 Note: You have to import the TMP Essentials when you open the scenes at first time, just follow the guide in the window.